ALEXANDRA VAN DER GEER

 Educational Background

-I hold a MSc in Veterinary Medicine (University of Utrecht, NL), and a Msc and PhD in Indology (University of Leiden, NL; specialisation Classical Sanskrit) (See also here for a short cv).
-These two studies gradually converged into my present research interests: that of paleontology and the role of geological phenomena in mythololgy and folklore.
-The first study helps me in understanding anatomy, functional morphology, ontogeny and pathology of animals.
-The second study gives me insight into archaeology, human culture, development, myths and folklore.
+I hold a MSc in Veterinary Medicine (University of Utrecht, NL), a Msc and PhD in Indology (University of Leiden, NL; specialisation Classical Sanskrit) (See also here for my cv) and per May 12th 2014 a Phd in Palaeontology (Utrecht University, NL; specialisation evolution of island mammals).
+My present research focus is on island paleontology, island palaeo-biogeography, the role of geological phenomena in mythololgy and folklore, and the interaction between material culture and wildlife.

 Island Studies